kristastadler/messenger_api/README.md

 ### Running the Test Suite
 - `bundle exec rspec` can be run from the command line to see test coverage of the API.
-- SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing.
+- SimpleCov test coverage is at 100% for this project, but given more time, I would add more sad path testing, especially around the GET `messages/:recipient_id` endpoint.
+This endpoint would benefit from additional error handling to manage scenarios where an invalid recipient_id or sender_id are passed in.

 ### Endpoints
   - POST `users`